 In the mean time, little work seems to have been carried out on the Santa Maria sopra Minerva, and construction was apparently only resumed in 1453.
 A facade was added in this year, but it was left unfinished.
 Nevertheless, the Santa Maria was obviously an important church.
 Two papal conclaves took place in this church after the Great Western Schism had been mended.
 Pope Eugenius IV (1431-1447) was elected here in 1431 and his successor Pope Nicholas V (1447-1455) was also elected in this church in 1447.
 At that time, the Lateran Palace was in ruins and Old Saint Peter’s Basilica was falling apart too.
 The Sistine Chapel had not yet been built and apparently the sacristy of the Santa Maria sopra Minerva was a suitable location for the most important ceremony in all of medieval Christendom.

 The facade of the church was altered in 1600 by Carlo Maderno (1556-1629).
 Again, the work was not finished: the intended Baroque ornamentations were never added.
 What is left is a plain and simple, undecorated Renaissance facade that is neither Gothic (although the rose windows are) nor Baroque.
 The glory years of the Dominican Order were in the sixteenth and seventeenth century.
-The great Dominican theologian Thomas Aquinas was declared a Doctor of the Church in 1567 by Pope Pius V (1566-1572), who was himself a member of the Dominican Order.
+The great Dominican theologian Thomas Aquinas (ca. 1225-1274) was declared a Doctor of the Church in 1567 by Pope Pius V (1566-1572), who was himself a member of the Dominican Order.
 The Dominicans were very much involved in the Inquisition and became known as the domini canes, the dogs of the Lord.
 The seat of the Inquisition was moved to their monastery in Rome in 1628, and it was here that the notorious trial against Galileo Galilei took place in 1633.

 The Dominicans carried out a large restoration of the Santa Maria between 1848 and 1855, removing Baroque elements that had been added in previous centuries and trying to restore the medieval Gothic look of the church.
 When Catherine of Siena died in 1380, she was originally buried outside the church, but was moved to the Cappella Capranica inside the basilica in 1451.
 She can still be found in the church, but her tomb was moved again after the 1855 restoration, this time to a shrine under the high altar.
 Her head was apparently severed from her body shortly after her death and taken back to Siena, where she had been born into a family of 25 children.
 Catherine is perhaps the most ‘decorated’ woman in the Catholic Church after Maria herself.
 She was canonised in 1461, made a Doctor of the Church in 1970 and named patron saint of Rome (1866), of Italy (1939) and of Europe (1999).

 The elephant carrying an ancient Egyptian obelisk in front of the church was designed by Gian Lorenzo Bernini, but it was actually sculpted by one of his pupils, Ercole Ferrata (1610-1686), in 1667.
 Because of its diminutive size, it is known as ‘il porcino’ (little pig) or ‘il pulcino’ (little chick).
-The elephant has a long saddle-cloth, which reaches all the way to the base of the obelisk.
+The elephant has a long saddle-cloth, which reaches all the way to the base of the statue.
 This is apparently because some of the Dominican friars were afraid the elephant would not be able to carry the weight of the obelisk and might fall over.
 Bernini of course knew that this was hogwash, but nevertheless decided to comply with the friars’ demand that no void be left underneath the elephant’s belly.
 The story continues and relates that, in revenge, Bernini designed the elephant to be placed with its arse facing the Dominican monastery.

 The elephant carries a sixth century BCE obelisk from the reign of the pharaoh Wahibre Haaibre, known as Apries in Greek sources.
 Wahibre Haaibre ruled from Sais in the Nile Delta and was pharaoh from 589 until 570 BCE.
 His reign was troubled, and in 570 BCE his army suffered a crushing defeat against the Greek colonists of Cyrene, who had come into conflict with the Libyans, Egypt’s western neighbours.
 The defeat led to a civil war, in which Wahibre Haaibre was killed.
-The pharaoh had an obelisk erected and dedicated in his capital Sais, which was moved to Rome in the third century CE by the emperor Diocletianus (284-305) to be placed in the Isaeum and Serapaeum.
+The pharaoh had the obelisk discussed here erected and dedicated in his capital Sais.
+It was moved to Rome in the third century CE by the emperor Diocletianus (284-305) to be placed in the Isaeum and Serapaeum.
 The Dominicans that were in charge of the church and monastery found it buried in 1655 and after digging it up ordered Bernini to use it as decoration for the church.
 The obelisk itself is 5.47 metres tall.
 Together with Bernini’s elephant and the cross on top, it reaches a height of over 12 metres.

 The visitor will notice that the arches in the nave are actually pointed and not rounded, which marks this church as a Gothic church.
 The Santa Maria has beautiful stained-glass windows, which are from the nineteenth century restoration.
 The vaulted ceiling is also from this restoration.
 It is both beautiful and impressive, with the dark blue colours and the stars symbolising heaven.